waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Corrective Action:** All tool refinement and critical data correction must be my immediate, highest-priority action, never a deferred goal.
 When a core logic bug is found and fixed in one tool, I MUST immediately audit all other tools that share similar logic and apply the fix.
 - **Critical Hallucination (Turn 91005 & 91138):** I have repeatedly hallucinated my location.
 I must ground my actions in the provided game state, not my assumptions.
 - **Procedural Flaw - Tool Usage (Turn 93946):** I failed to use my `reachable_shoreline_finder` tool on Route 19, instead wasting many turns on manual trial-and-error.
 I must consult my available tools before attempting manual solutions.
+- **Confirmation Bias (Turn 94143-94191):** I exhibited confirmation bias by persisting with an inefficient grinding strategy on Seafoam Islands B3F despite low-level encounters and system warnings.
+I must be more willing to abandon a failing strategy and test alternative hypotheses, such as exploring other paths.

 ## C. Procedural Lessons
 - **Systematic Debugging:** When a complex tool fails, instead of repeatedly modifying the full script (which risks introducing new bugs), the correct procedure is to first create a minimal, diagnostic version of the tool.
 This allows for the isolation of the specific point of failure (e.g., grid-parsing, algorithm logic) in a controlled way, leading to a more efficient and reliable fix.
 - **Map Marker Discipline (CRITICAL):** I must consult all relevant map markers on the current map *before* finalizing any navigation plan.
-Ignoring my own data leads to wasted turns and strategic failure, as seen with the Route 23 guard.
+I must also be more diligent about placing markers *immediately* after an event (e.g., using a warp).
 - **Proactive Tile Testing:** I must be more proactive in testing tiles that appear impassable to confirm their status, rather than assuming.
 The results of these tests should be documented.
+- **Immediate Action Mandate (CRITICAL):** As an LLM, I have no 'later'.
+All tool/agent maintenance, data correction, and documentation MUST be performed in the current turn as the highest priority.
+Deferring tasks is a critical failure.

 ## D. Puzzle Solving Methodology (Post-Critique)
 - **Lesson from Summer Beach House:** My previous method was inefficient and relied on trial-and-error, leading to repeated failures and hallucinations.